ADD CONDITION

 Additional Information

-For individuals aged 13 and older, you should apply the medication to the affected area no more than 3 to 4 times a day.
-It's important to follow this guideline to ensure safe and effective use of the product.
-If you have any questions about your treatment, be sure to consult with your healthcare provider.
+You should apply the medication to the affected area no more than 3 to 4 times a day.
+This helps ensure effective treatment while minimizing the risk of side effects.
+If you have any questions about how to use the medication or its effects, be sure to consult your healthcare provider for guidance.

 FAQ

-For people aged 13 and above, apply to the affected area not more than 3-4 times daily.
+For people aged 13 and above, you can apply Pain release cream to the affected area not more than 3-4 times daily.

-Do not apply Pain Release Cream to wounds, on damaged skin, or bandage tightly.
+Yes, do not apply Pain release cream to wounds, on damaged skin, or bandage tightly.

 Discontinue use and consult a doctor if your condition worsens, if symptoms persist for more than 7 days, or if symptoms clear up and occur again within a few days.